 2. Google Pixel Slate: The best Google Chromebook for portability and versatility

 The Google Pixel Slate was made for the portability buffs among you.
 Its tablet design offers 2-in-1 functionality.
 Because it can run Android apps, it will serve as a great tablet when undocked.
 Attach the (non-included) keyboard and the device turns into a convertible Chrome OS laptop of sorts.

 Specs are not too shabby considering this device’s base configuration comes with an Intel Core m3 process, but you can upgrade that to an i5 or i7 chip.
 RAM sits comfortably at 8/16GB, and storage starts at 64GB.
 It’s great for road warriors and portability junkies.
 Not to mention it also has support for a stylus, but that will also cost you extra.

-The Google Pixelbook Go is not the most powerful, portable, or well built, but that is exactly its lure.
-These sacrifices lower the MSRP, which is a breath of fresh air considering the best Google Chromebooks are commonly very expensive.
+The Google Pixelbook Go is not always the best, but that is exactly its lure.
+These sacrifices lower the MSRP, but this can be good considering the best Google Chromebooks are usually expensive.
 But it’s also not cheap enough to place it under the competition.
-It’s still made of magnesium and Corning Gorilla Glass.
+The laptop is made of magnesium and Corning Gorilla Glass.
 The backlit keyboard is great, and the display can come in both HD or 4K configurations.

-While the base version is a great basic computer, the Pixelbook Go can easily become the best Google Chromebook in terms of performance, if you are willing to throw some cash at it.
+The best part about the Pixelbook Go is that it can adapt to your needs.
+The laptop can become the most powerful Google Chromebook if you are willing to throw enough updates (and cash) at it.
 The top configuration comes with an Intel Core i7 processor, 16GB of RAM, and 256GB of storage.
-It’s actually a high-end Chromebook, it just happens to have a relatively affordable option.
+It’s actually a high-end Chromebook; it just happens to have a relatively affordable option.